How to Be A Master in Photoshop Pen Tool

 After you have created your path, you can change any areas that need to be tweeted.
 It is useful to zoom in on different areas of your path to make sure that the path exactly follows the object.

 If you don’t see your path in your image, click on the path’s name in the Paths Panel.
+The path will appear in your image, and you’ll be able to adjust it as necessary.

 07. How To Add Additional Paths to an Existing Path